 Craving MORE?
 For more tasty recipe inspiration, be sure to follow me on Instagram, Pinterest, and Facebook.
 You can also get all of my newest content delivered straight to your inbox by signing up for my email newsletter.

-More easy snack recipes!
+More delicious snack recipes!

 Ingredients